DebajitDeka/amazon-chime-sdk-js/README.md

 meetingSession.audioVideo.stop();
 ```

-**Use case 26.** Add an observer to get notified when a session has ended.
+**Use case.** Add an observer to get notified when a session has ended.

 ```js
 import { MeetingSessionStatusCode } from 'amazon-chime-sdk-js';